Available in Classic and VPC

 - You can edit the name and description of the role.

-- Click the [Edit] button when you are done editing the role.
+- Click [Edit] when you are done editing the role.

-Detailed information of Single Sign-On Role can be edited from Ncloud Single Sign-On.
+Detailed information on Single Sign-On role can be edited from Ncloud Single Sign-On.

-- Click the checkbox of the role you want to delete in the role list.
+> Services > Management & Governance > Sub Account > Roles. - Click the check box of the role you want to delete in the role list.

 - Click [Delete].

-- Click the [Delete] button once the delete window appears.
+- Click [Delete] once the delete window appears.

-- The service application using a role may be suspended when deleting the Service Role, so delete the service role after canceling the role from the service.
+- The service application using a role may be suspended when deleting a service role, so delete the service role after canceling the role from the service.

-- Click the [Disable] button from the role details page.
+- Click [Disable] from the Role details page.

-- The deactivated roles show their Status as Suspended.
+- The disabled roles show their Status as Suspended.

 - When disabling the Service Role, the application service applying the role may be suspended.

-To switch roles, follow these steps: Role switching is only available for sub accounts.
+To switch roles: Role switching is only available for sub accounts.

-- Click the username in the top right of NAVER Cloud Platform console.
+- Click the user name in the top right of the NAVER Cloud Platform console.

 - Click [Switch role].